 The House Armed Services Committee late Aug.
 1 called for additional C-17 buys, endorsed the development of a boost-phase missile defense system with Israel, and rejected a Democratic proposal to shift $985 million from missile defense to other weapon systems.
 Besides those measures, all considered as proposed changes to the fiscal 2002 defense authorization bill, the committee approved several other aerospace-related amendments, including one that aims to shore up military space ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "HASC endorses more C-17 buys, defeats missile defense cut".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "HASC endorses more C-17 buys, defeats missile defense cut".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.